SoftInstigate/restheart/security/README.md

 ### Access Managers

-- **SimpleAccessManager** allows defining roles permissions in a simple yml configuration file.
+- **RequestPredicatesAccessManager** allows defining roles permissions in the form of request predicates in a yml configuration file.
 See the example [security.yml](https://github.com/SoftInstigate/uiam/blob/master/etc/security.yml).

 ### Services